written by Maree Stuart

 But it is essential that, in making use of any these options, organisations look fairly and squarely at the data they collect.
 Remove those Peril-sensitive Sunglasses and you’ll foster both real and potential business improvement opportunities.

-It is only through this proactive approach to quality management that real progress towards working better and smarter in the lab and achieving Quality.
+In fact, it’s only through this proactive approach to quality management that you’ll make real progress towards working better and smarter in the lab and achieving Quality.

 If you’d like a second set of eyes or would like to discuss any of your Quality challenges, contact Maree (0411 540 709), Diane (0402 012 781) or email firstname.lastname@example.org to set up a confidential discussion.
 You can also head to our website and check out the range of services we offer.